How to Fast: A Biblical & Biological Guide

 Before you skip a single meal, you must establish your why.
 If you fast to lose weight, you are dieting.
 If you fast to prove your willpower, you are practicing Stoicism.
 If you fast to get closer to God, you are entering into a sacred mystery.

 In the Old Testament, kings would declare nationwide fasts in the face of impending doom (2 Chronicles 20:3).
 In the New Testament, Saul of Tarsus fasted for three days after his encounter on the road to Damascus before he was filled with the Holy Spirit (Acts 9:9).
-Jesus Himself began His public ministry with a forty-day fast in the wilderness.
+Jesus Himself began His public ministry with a forty-day fast in the wilderness (Matthew 4:1-11).

 Fasting is a tool of diminishment.
 John the Baptist said, “He must increase, but I must decrease” (John 3:30).
 Fasting is the physical enactment of that decree.
 By decreasing the energy we spend on digestion and the pursuit of food, we increase our capacity for spiritual focus.